 Here is an example of max-tree filtering on a small panchromatic image chip from Houston, TX.
 We have selected the max-tree nodes with area between 100m2 and 3500m2, and compactness greater than 0.97 (where unity is the compactness of the perfect disk).

 Max-tree filtering at its finest.

-Note that these operations are based exclusively on the panchromatic (grayscale) image and, for an image of this size, are practically instantaneous.
+Note that these operations are practically instantaneous for an image of this size.
 Here is the result of executing the same code on another chip from the same area:

 The varying degrees of brightness and the ladders connecting the oil tanks affect the filter performance.

 Note how we’re missing a number of the darker tanks.
 Moreover, the presence of ladders on and between tanks reduces the compactness of the corresponding nodes in the max-tree.
 This results in chunks of the tanks missing in the filtered image.

 If we’re interested only in the larger oil tanks, all we need to do is increase the minimum value of the acceptable area.
 Here is the result if we set this value to 1000 (i.e., a radius of approximately 18m)

 If we want to increase recall, we can decrease the compactness.
 For example, setting the minimum compactness to 0.8:

 We have found more tanks but took a hit in precision.

 We have detected more oil tanks but also picked up some noise due to objects which are relatively compact, but are not disks; the inevitable precision/recall tradeoff.
 We can remove this noise in a number of ways, one being feeding these results to our crowd to weed out the false positives.
 You can imagine this workflow at scale: using max-tree filtering to detect oil tank candidates in a large area, then having the crowd clean up the results.
 Another version of the crowd/machine combo we’ve deployed in the past.